transcriptionpro/wuc-new/_posts/2017-06-02-localbitcoins-review.md

 <li>Regarded as verified merchant (company account ,phone number, email</li>
 <li>There's no less than ten individuals who considers him trustworthy</li>
  </ul>
-In the event that you can take after these criteria then you’ll most likely be incredible.
+<p>In the event that you can take after these criteria then you’ll most likely be incredible.
 Given the situation wherein you can’t find a <a href="/how-to-verify-paypal-with-debit-card-in-spectrocoin/">seller that suits all</a> the given criteria mentioned, then search for the following best alternative.
-The idea is simply doing an intensive investigation and making sure that the merchant has a lot of outstanding trades that were totally completed before.
+The idea is simply doing an intensive investigation and making sure that the merchant has a lot of outstanding trades that were totally completed before. </p>

-From that point onward, inspect through the LocalBitcoins' discussion and then check the seller’s username.
+<p>From that point onward, inspect through the LocalBitcoins' discussion and then check the seller’s username.
 In the event that any issues come up, you'll most positively read it there.
-Or else, you would have found yourself a seller now.
+Or else, you would have found yourself a seller now. </p>

 <h2 id="seller">Corresponding With The Seller</h2>